stagep/Blazor8WithFluxor/README.md

 This example demonstrates the use of Fluxor using InteractiveServer and InteractiveWebAssembly render modes.
-The Server Counter will work if you select it from the NavBar and then reload the page.
-Once the Server Counter works, the Client Counter will not work.
+Prerendering cannot be used with InteractiveWebAssembly render mode.
+Server side state is maintained until you switch to InteractiveWebAssembly render mode.